Manual API

 Supported overrides

-The following settings can be overridden with this method:
+The following apps.yaml settings can be overridden using predbat_manual_api:

 - rates_export_override